Freder-chen/VIPTools/README.md

-# VIPTool
+# VIPTools

-VIPTool is a simple video and image processing tool for personal use.
+VIPTools is a simple video and image processing tool for personal use.

 ## Description